 The Foundation's medical service runs an advice service at the Ferrero nursery.
 Monthly meetings with the director are held and every so often activities are coordinated with paediatricians from the Alba-Bra (ASL CN2) local health authority.
-The service carries out a number of activities, including: advice for health authority agents.
+The service carries out a number of activities, including: advice for minor traumas or illnesses that do not require first aid, organising weekly training sessions for the nursery's professional educators and staff, supervising and helping to create seasonal menus, all under the aegis of competent local health authority agents.